A 75-year-old, not-for-profit organisation

 More than 95% of registered businesses in the world are small in size, employing fewer than 250 people and account for 60%-70% of the entire working population.
 Not in South Africa, where SMMEs – far fewer than previously believed – provide jobs for only 28%.
 To create employment for over nine million people without work, policy makers and regulators must support an environment that is conducive to the growth and competitiveness of South Africa’s small and medium enterprises.
 The SBI commits to the President’s nation-building programme of Thuma Mina and will seek to influence the creation of an enabling environment for the SME segment of the economy, which traverses all sectors.

-SBI stands for a free-market approach to grow SMEs, create jobs, and provide ethical leadership.
+The SBI exists positively influence the environment for SMEs in South Africa.
+Small and medium size enterprises create jobs and power economies.
+We stand for a free-market approach to growing SMEs, creating jobs, and providing ethical leadership.
 We envision a country where small- and medium-sized businesses are supported by thoughtful, evidence-based policy that limits obstacles to their success and sustainability and the private sector works to eliminate structural obstacles to competition, access to markets and effective entry into supply chains.

-We advocate for policy makers and big businesses to ‘think small first’.
-We lobby for government to consider and support SME sustainability in legislation, regulation and procurement policies.
+SBI advocates for policy makers and big businesses to ‘think small first’.
+We lobby for government to consider and support the sustainability of SMEs in legislation, regulation and procurement policies.
 Our campaigns include big businesses where SME-supportive supply chain management and payment terms contribute to a thriving sector.

 The year ahead

-Key objectives for the year, in line with the country’s New Dawn, will be to expand the organisation’s membership by encouraging the formation of chambers in cities, small towns and particularly townships.
-Where chambers do not exist, SBI will accept direct membership of SMEs and entrepreneurs.
-Chambers raise the esteem and profile of local entrepreneurs, stimulate business-to-business commerce, and can assist SMEs to transition to formal businesses.
+We will continue to expand the organisation’s membership – and mandate to speak for SMEs – by encouraging the formation of chambers in cities, small towns and particularly townships.
+Where chambers do not exist, SBI will accept direct membership of SMEs and entrepreneurs and we are exploring linkages with township alliances and business forums.
 As affiliates of the SBI they can be part of our surveys and focus groups as we develop positions to influence government.

-As the only SME advocacy body in the BUSA stable, the institute will focus on interactions with policy and decision makers, backed up by a growing body of research and evidence-based interventions.
-Following a fundraising exercise, Phase Two of the SME Baseline Study will commence and include further data mining, focus groups, a bouquet of surveys, road shows to small towns for community-level consultation and, ultimately, the drafting and dissemination of a new strategic White Paper for government which will advance small business in South Africa.
+We continue to seek funds to advance SBP’s invaluable and much-needed research, hoping to help with Phase Two of the SME Baseline Study.
+Funds are required to conduct further data mining, focus groups, a bouquet of surveys, road shows to small towns for community-level consultation and, ultimately, the drafting and dissemination of a new strategic White Paper for government which will advance small business in South Africa.
 (SBP wrote the first one in 1995).

 Tel: 012 348 5440